Medium Cap Stock Quidel Corporation (QDEL) is a Overweight – Analysts

 Quidel Corporation (NASDAQ:QDEL) trade information

-Despite being -2.36% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 01 when the QDEL stock price touched $181.43 or saw a rise of 14.89%.
-Year-to-date, Quidel Corporation shares have moved 105.8%, while the 5-day performance has seen it change -5.25%.
-Over the past 30 days, the shares of Quidel Corporation (NASDAQ:QDEL) have changed -48.28%.
-Short interest in the company has seen 1.83 Million shares shorted with days to cover at 1.31.
+Sporting 5.89% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Sep 11 when the QDEL stock price touched $166.22 or saw a rise of 3.03%.
+Year-to-date, Quidel Corporation shares have moved 114.83%, while the 5-day performance has seen it change 1.92%.
+Over the past 30 days, the shares of Quidel Corporation (NASDAQ:QDEL) have changed -29.79%.
+Short interest in the company has seen 2.07 Million shares shorted with days to cover at 1.47.

 Quidel Corporation (QDEL) estimates and forecasts

-Figures show that Quidel Corporation shares have outperformed across the wider relevant industry.
-The company’s shares have gained +92.48% over the past 6 months, with this year growth rate of 255.22%, compared to 5.8% for the industry.
+Figures show that Quidel Corporation shares have underperformed across the wider relevant industry.
+The company’s shares have gained +103.6% over the past 6 months.
 Other than that, the company has, however, increased its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are 480% and 384% for the next quarter.
 Revenue growth from the last financial year stood is estimated to be +129.5%.

 If we evaluate the company’s growth over the last 5-year and for the next 5-year period, we find that annual earnings growth was +59.9% over the past 5 years.
 Earnings growth for 2020 is a modest -0.5% while over the next 5 years, the company’s earnings are expected to increase by 7.2%.